DLuCJ/Demo/README.md

 bytes in extra executable size, however.
 This option is toggled by a macro define in mzk.h, assuming USE_SYNTH is defined.

-Music generated formulaically in othermzk.h is always precalculated, because it is very quick, and so there isn't a reason to generate the audio in real-time.
+Music generated formulaically in othermzk.h is always precalculated, for now.

 3RD PARTY SOFTWARE
 ----------------------------------------